-Hamid Khan joined the Rule of Law Collaborative in January 2015 as Deputy Director and is an Adjunct Professor at the University of South Carolina.
+Hamid Khan is an independent expert in rule of law, justice sector reform, and Islamic Law.
 He is also a National Security Fellow at the Truman National Security Project and a Nonresident Senior Fellow at the King Faisal Center for Research and Islamic Studies in Saudi Arabia.
 Khan previously served as a Senior Rule of Law Program Officer at the United States Institute of Peace and served as a Professorial Lecturer of Islamic Law at the George Washington School of Law.
 Before his tenure with USIP, Khan served as Postdoctoral Fellow for Stanford Law School’s Afghanistan Legal Education Project, and he has consulted on rule of law issues with a wide variety of international organizations, nongovernmental organizations, and U.S. Government agencies.
 He currently serves as a resident member of the World Justice Project’s Rule of Law Consortium on Islamic law and source expert on Islamic Law for the International Network to Promote the Rule of Law.
 He is a former adjunct professor of Islamic law at the University of Colorado Law School and former visiting professor of Islamic Studies at the University of Wyoming.